macgamer22/Holw-To-Create-Portfolio/README.md

 # Holw-To-Create-Portfolio
-This is a step by step instructin on how to create your basic Portfolio.
+This is a step by step instruction on how to create your basic Portfolio.